cferdinandi/smooth-scroll/README.md

 	// Speed & Easing
 	speed: 500, // Integer.
 How fast to complete the scroll in milliseconds
+	clip: true, // If true, adjust scroll distance to prevent abrupt stops near the bottom of the page
 	offset: function (anchor, toggle) {

 		// Integer or Function returning an integer.
 How far to offset the scrolling anchor location in pixels